ascalamogna/portfolio/src/pages/07-16-2017-egypt/index.md

 ## Creating Stylesheets for Multiple Languages

 During the development phase, I created an additional stylesheet that allowed the whole website to be read from right to left and still look visually appealing and organized.
-Arabic websites not only feature text that reads right to left but are also visually designed around this as seen in the image below.
+Arabic websites not only feature text that reads right to left but are also visually designed around this, as seen in the image below.

 <img src='./egypt-rtl.png'>